ubuntu-core/snappy-jenkins/README.md

     $ ./bin/cloud-provision.sh <cloud_credentials_path>

+being, as in the local case, `<cloud_credentials_path>` the location of an OpeStack novarc file.
 This command creates a new VM with two containers in it, as described in this image:

 ![Block Diagram](/img/snappy-jenkins.png?raw=true)